signalogic/SigSRF_SDK/README.md

     1) Host
     2) VM
-    Please select target for SigSRF software install [1-2]:
+    Please select platform for SigSRF software install [1-2]:

 Host is the default.
-Selecting VM causes additional resource management to be installed that's needed if host and guest share DirectCore resources.
-If you are running in a container, either case still applies.
-After choosing either Host or VM, the script will next prompt for an install option:
+VM should only be selected when (i) acceleration hardware is in use, for example a coCPU, DPDK, GPU inference, etc. <super>1</super> and (ii) you are not running in a container.
+After choosing a platform, the script will next prompt for an install option:

     1) Install EdgeStream and SigSRF Software
     2) Install EdgeStream and SigSRF Software with ASR Option